-- A mask of the CPU(s) on which the process can execute - The frequency-based scheduler process identifier - · The scheduling priority - The period (the number of minor cycles indicating the frequency with which the process is wakened in each major frame) - The starting base cycle (the first minor cycle in which the process is scheduled to be wakened in each major frame) - The value of the "halt on overrun" flag a unique, positive integer value representing the identifier for the frequency-based scheduler for which you wish to obtain scheduling information.
-You can obtain this value by making a call to fbsconfigure(3f) (see page 7-7 for an explanation of this subroutine) or fbsid(3f) (see page 7-12).
-If you wish to reference the frequency-based scheduler on which the calling process is scheduled without knowing its identifier, you can specify a value of -1.
+- A mask of the CPU(s) on which the process can execute - The frequency-based scheduler process identifier - The scheduling priority - The period (the number of minor cycles indicating the frequency with which the process is wakened in each major frame) - The starting base cycle (the first minor cycle in which the process is scheduled to be wakened in each major frame) - The value of the "halt on overrun" flag schdle the fre schedu call to of this wish to calling ue, positive integer value representing the identifier for quency-based scheduler for which you wish to obtain ling information.
+You can obtain this value by making a fbsconfigure(3f) (see page 7-7 for an explanation a subroutine) or fbsid(3f) (see page 7-12).
+If you be reference the frequency-based scheduler on which the process is scheduled without knowing its identifier, you eatify a value of -1. сри schedu teger value indicating the processor(s) for which aling information is to be obtained.
+Acceptable values rresponding results are as follows: Scheduling information for processes executing on the processor from which the call is made is returned -1 Scheduling information for all processes on the scheduler is returned

-CALL fbsquery (schdle, cpu, buflsize, bufl, maxsize, buf2size, buf2, istat) integer schdle, cpu, buflsize, bufl(buflsize), maxsize, buf2size, istat character () buf2 an integer value indicating the processor(s) for which scheduling information is to be obtained.
-Acceptable values and corresponding results are as follows:
+CALL fbsquery (schdle, cpu, buflsize, bufl, maxsize, buf2size, buf2, istat) integer schdle, cpu, buflsize, buf1(buflsize), maxsize, buf2size, istat character\ (\) buf2